What to wear as a substitute teacher.

 Keep an extra set of clothing handy.

 The best-prepared educator has an extra set of clothes handy in their car or teaching bag.
-You might think this sounds silly or wonder why in the world you’d need it, but you’ll feel relieved that you took this step when you do happen to need it.
+You might think this sounds silly or wonder why in the world you’d need it, but you’ll feel relieved that you took this step when you need it.
 Accidents happen — especially in environments with young children — and having a backup can save the day.

 Additionally, layers are your friend.
 Classrooms can vary in temperature, so wearing layers ensures you can be comfortable throughout the day.